reduxjs/d3-state-visualizer/README.md

 #### Special element types
 - `parent`: fill color for parent nodes
 - `collapsed`: fill color for nodeds collapsed by the user
+- `changed`: fill and text color for state poperties that have mutated since most recent state change
 - `empty`: opacity for Falsey values (besides 0), helps data of interest stand out
 - `hover`: highlighted color of text when hovering to view a tooltip

+Using unique styles for empty and changed nodes clarifies activity and nodes of interest for large state trees.

 More to come...